yshrsmz/LicenseAdapter/README.md

 // library that is not hosted on GitHub dataset.add(Licenses.noContent("Android SDK", "Google Inc.", "https://developer.android.com/sdk/terms.html"));

+// library that does not have their license online dataset.add(Licenses.noLink("Google Play Services", "Google Inc.", GoogleApiAvailability.getInstance().getOpenSourceSoftwareLicenseInfo(getContext())));

 // library that is hosted on GitHub, but does not provide license text dataset.add(Licenses.fromGitHub("gabrielemariotti/changeloglib", Licenses.LICENSE_APACHE_V2));